 Programs & Funding

-OJJDP supports programs in correctional facilities that encourage family engagement between incarcerated parents and their minor children.
-The grants also fund reentry services for parents and programs that support positive youth development in children of incarcerated parents.
+OJJDP supports programs in correctional facilities that encourage prosocial family engagement between parents in secure confinement and their minor children, when it is in the best interest of the child.
+The grants also fund reentry services for parents and programs that support positive youth development.

 From the Field